Okay, I iron my jeans. So sue me.

 Welcoming humiliation like an old friend, she nodded feebly.
 “Again,” she groaned as her eyes rolled back into her head like a junkie shooting smack.

 The sight of her bare labia damp with pussy dew drove him to keep flaying her.
 Until her folds swelled and reddened.
 Until her clit burned.
 Until she was thrashing wildly and babbling incoherently.

 She was on the cusp of coming.
 He could almost feel her orgasm building as much as his own.
 This kinky kitty was going to cream the sheets solely from the pain he was inflicting.
 Marveling at the wonder of it and at the unexpected level of his own excitement, he whipped her even harder.

 “Yes.
 Yes.
 Yes,” she chanted, tossing her head from side-to-side.

 Flinging the flogger to the floor, the young man pulled a condom out of his back pocket, tore it open with his teeth and jerked down his pants.
 He couldn’t roll it on fast enough and literally dove on top of her.
-As his cock slid into her slick passage like a bolt in a greased lock, he released a euphoric growl then began pounding mindlessly into her.
+As he rammed his cock inside her, the discovery that she wasn't as wet and ready as he'd assumed was surprising.
+And puzzling considering the way the chick was carrying on.
+But any thought in his brain was overridden by his body as he began pounding mindlessly into her.

 This guy whose name the girl couldn’t even remember—Trevor?—was giving her his all.